jarekjar/wanderoot/README.md

 ## Development Status

-ReactFarm is currently in early development.
+Wanderoot is currently in early development.
 The following features are implemented:

 - ✅ Main menu with pixel art styling
 - ✅ Save slot system